 Three things may come to mind when you think about the city of San Francisco: the Golden Gate Bridge, Silicon Valley and a sky-high rental market.
 Ninety-one percent of Bay Area residents think the cost of living is way too high.
-Fortunately, there are some less expensive options outside of the city with plenty to do, see and eat.
+Fortunately, there are some less expensive cities near San Francisco with plenty to do, see and eat.

-Many of them are accessible by BART (Bay Area Rapid Transit) and are less than 50 miles from downtown, also known as FiDi.
+Many of these areas are accessible by BART (Bay Area Rapid Transit) and fewer than 50 miles from downtown, also known as FiDi.
 As long as you're not driving during commute times, you can still reach the city in less than an hour.

 Walnut Creek is a quaint town that has a mix of suburban homes, lots of high-end shopping and restaurants with a warmer climate than its San Francisco counterpart.